+Funding History

-- Funding History - If the nonprofit organization has received NSGP funding in the past, provide the funding amount, year, and investment type
+If the nonprofit organization has received NSGP funding in the past, provide the funding amount, year, and investment type

 FUNDING HISTORY If the nonprofit organization has received NSGP funding in the past, provide the funding amount, funding year, and the investment type.
-Has the organization received NSGP funding in the past?
-Yes No • If "Yes," please list the year(s), amount(s), and Project(s)/Investment(s).
+Has the organization received federal NSGP funding in the past?
+Yes No NOTE: Please only include federal NSGP funding.
+If the organization has received state-funded NSGP awards, or any other federal awards, please do NOT include those here.
+Please select the MOST RECENT fiscal year in which the nonprofit received federal NSGP funding: If "Yes," please list the year(s), amount(s), and Project(s)/Investment(s).
 (Example: FY20 / \$150K / CCD Camera System and Lighting.)